All candidates registering for field experience courses, other than Clinical Practice, will note the following:

 Clinical Practice Experience

-1. Orientation must be attended by the teacher candidate.
-During orientation the teacher candidate will be given a Clinical Practice Handbook.
+- Orientation and seminars must be attended by the teacher candidate.

 Clinical Practice Seminars